ycpcs/cs320-spring2024/assign/assign11.md

 You must also rank and rate all of the team projects that are being developed in your section.

+# Project Self Reflection

+You will also be using this form to submit your [Assignment 10: Team Project Self Reflection](.assign/assign10.html).

+You will fill out and submit both portions at the same time.

+# Submitting

 When you are ready, download [PeerReview.doc](PeerReview.doc), fill it out, and follow the submission instructions below.

-# Submitting

-**Midterm submission:** upload the completed form to Marmoset as **assign11-mid-peereval**.
+**Midterm submission:** upload the completed form to Marmoset as **assign11-midterm-peereval-username**.
 You *must* submit it in PDF format, which means that you must save the final document version as a PDF.

-**Final submission:** upload the completed form to Marmoset as **assign11-final-peereval**.
+**Final submission:** upload the completed form to Marmoset as **assign11-final-peereval-username**.
 You *must* submit it in PDF format, which means that you must save the final document version as a PDF.

 <div class="callout">
 Your self / peer evaluation <em>must</em> be submitted in PDF format.
 Submissions in any other format may receive a grade of 0.